 Clinique promises you that Dramatically Different Moisturizing Lotion Plus strengthens your skin’s protective barrier so moisture stays in.
 On this, it delivers 100%.

 So what’s my problem with this?
-It’s 2014, ladies.
+It’s the 21st century, ladies.
 ANY moisturiser nowadays does that.
 These days, I expect a few antioxidants to fight wrinkles too.
 Where the heck are those?!

 Not here, I tell you.